adolfdcosta91/Model-Optimization-For-Edge-Devices/README.md

 # Model Optimization For Edge Devices

-Desinged a machine learning model that is concise yet accurate enough for edge computing.
+Designed a machine learning model that is concise yet accurate enough for edge computing.

+## Need for developing this kind of model?

+The idea of the thesis was to harness the optimum potential from limited resources of microcontrollers.